aws-samples/serverless-summarization-backend-with-amazon-sagemaker/README.md

 Explore more foundation models on [SageMaker JumpStart](https://aws.amazon.com/sagemaker/jumpstart/getting-started/).

+## Disclaimer

+The IAM roles and policies provided in the CloudFormation template are created to demonstrate the functionality of the demo solution.
+Apply the principles of least privilege to secure resources and their permissions for deploying into a production environment.
+Learn more about [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)

 ## Key Features
 - Uses CloudFormation to automate deployment of all resources
 - Uses Lambda functions with S3 upload triggers to create an automated workflow